Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Enter "yes" in the End User License Agreement field after reading and agreeing to the terms and conditions of Sophos EULA and privacy policy.

-If you wish to opt for the customer experience improvement program, select the "on" option from the drop-down menu or the ‘off’ option.
+Now, if you wish to opt for the customer experience improvement program, you can select "on" option from the drop-down menu or select the ‘off’ option.
 We’ll select On and click Next.

-12. Read through the deployment configuration summary, then enable the checkboxes for allowing IAM resources creation with custom names and CloudFormation CAPABILITY_AUTO_EXPAND permission, and finally click the Create Stack button.
+10. Read through the deployment configuration summary, then enable the checkboxes for allowing IAM resources creation permission and finally click the Submit button

-13. It’ll show the progress of the stack deployment for both the firewall instances and the associated resources.
-After a few minutes, it’ll show the status as Create Complete, meaning that both the firewall instances have been deployed successfully.
+11. It will show the progress of the stack deployment for both the firewall instances and the resources associated with it.
+After 15-20 minutes, it’ll show the status as Create Complete which means that both the firewall instances have been deployed successfully.

-1. Go to Services > VPC, scroll to the Transit Gateways section, and click Transit Gateways.
+1. Navigate to Services > VPC and scroll down all the way to the Transit Gateways section and click Transit Gateways.
 Select the transit gateway configured by the CloudFormation stack, and from the Actions section, click Modify.

 2. For the Transit gateway CIDR blocks, click the Add CIDR button and enter a suitable IPv4 network range with a /24 or larger CIDR block that you wish to use for the GRE tunnels between the Sophos firewall nodes and the Transit gateway.
 Click Modify Transit Gateway to save the changes.